 - K. Onarlioglu, C. Mulliner, W. Robertson, E. Kirda "PrivExec: Private Execution as an Operating System Service", Proceedings of the IEEE Symposium on Security and Privacy (Oakland), San Francisco, CA, 2013, 1-16

-Professor Robertson is an interdisciplinary faculty member affiliated with the College of Computer and Information Science and the College of Engineering at Northeastern.
+Professor Robertson is an interdisciplinary faculty member affiliated with the Khoury College of Computer Sciences and the College of Engineering at Northeastern.
 Interested in protecting systems from attacks, he has focused his research on Web security, anomaly detection, program analysis, and electronic voting security.
 Professor Robertson is part of the International Secure Systems Lab, a European and U.S. computer security research effort co-directed by his Northeastern faculty colleague Engin Kirda.